 Click OK.

 Use a privileged account to log on to the database that you want to manage.
-For more information, see Database connectivity.
+For more information, see Connect to a database.

 Execute an SQL statement to grant the required permissions to a specific standard account.

 By default, you can use a standard account to only log on to databases.
-For more information about how to use a privileged account to grant other permissions to a standard account, see GRANT.
+For more information about how to use a privileged account to grant other permissions to standard accounts, see GRANT.

-Community-compatible Edition clusters whose engine version is 20.8 or later and that were created before December 27, 2022
+Community-compatible Edition clusters of version 20.8 or later that were created before December 27, 2022.

 Log on to the ApsaraDB for ClickHouse console.

-On the Clusters page, click the Clusters of Community-compatible Edition tab, and then click the ID of the cluster that you want to manage.
+On the Clusters page, select Clusters of Community-compatible Edition and click the ID of the target cluster.

-In the left-side navigation pane, click Account Management.
+In the navigation pane on the left, click Account Management.

-In the Modify Permissions panel, configure the Authorized Access Scope, DML Permissions, and DDL Permissions parameters of the database account based on your business requirements.
+In the Modify Permissions panel, modify the Authorized Access Scope, DML Permission, and DDL Permission of the database account based on your requirements.

 Click OK.